 Sellers often value their classic cars very highly.
 It can be tough to get a good price, but it’s important to remember that profits are the goal.
+For example, finding a Nissan s14 for sale in good condition and at a reasonable price is a rarity nowadays.
 Try your best to haggle for a fair price – otherwise, you may end up regretting your purchase.
 Do not believe claims of “mint conditions”, since it is extremely tough to prove that.
 Try to negotiate a price that will allow you to record a profit later.

 Short vehicle history

 If you’re thinking about buying a classic car with a short history, think again.
 While it may be appealing at first, you’ll likely have a hard time selling it later on since nobody likes mystery cars.
 The best idea is to get a car from a first (or maximum second) owner, as it becomes almost impossible to trace back history of cars with more than 3 owners.